Japanese craft: Lacquerware

 The art of Japanese lacquerware can be traced to prehistoric artefacts.
 Japanese lacquerware is most often employed on wooden objects, which receive multiple layers of refined lac juices, each of which must dry before the next is applied.
 These layers make a tough skin impervious to water damage and resistant to breakage, providing lightweight, easy-to-clean utensils of every sort.
-The decoration on such lacquers, whether carved through different-colored layers or in surface designs, applied with gold or inlaid with precious substances, has been a prized art form since the Nara period (710–94 CE).
+The decoration on such lacquers, whether carved through different-colored layers or in surface designs, applied with gold or inlaid with precious substances, has been a prized art form since the Nara period (710–94 AD).

 Items produced using lacquer are used for daily necessities like bowls and trays, but also for tea ceremony utensils such as chaki (tea caddies) and kōgō (incense containers).
 Items also decorated with lacquer, and used more commonly in the past, include netsuke and inrō.

 Japanese lacquerware is closely entwined with wood and bamboo work; the base material is usually wood, but bamboo (藍胎, rantai) or linen (乾漆, kanshitsu) can also be used.

 The different techniques used in the application and decoration of lacquer are: